 If you require an official SOAS invoice for your module fees, you will need to supply a letter from your sponsor confirming that they will be sponsoring all, or part, of your programme fees.

 Sponsored students are not required to pay by the same deadline as independently funded students.
-However, we must receive this letter before study materials will be sent and study can commence.
+However, we must receive this letter before your study can commence.

 Letter from sponsor